Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 ImageImage

-Investors, businesses, and regular users are all motivated to use AI in the fintech industry.
+Investors, businesses, and regular users are all motivated to use AI in fintech as part of their digital strategy.
 Smart software eliminates unnecessary costs, makes managing money more convenient, and helps both companies and individuals earn more.
-If you are looking to break into this domain, this article will tell you about the market conditions, top competitors, and promising niches, as well as advise you of the potential risks.
+If you are looking to break into this domain, this article will tell you about the market conditions, top competitors, and promising niches in AI-centric financial software development, as well as advise you on potential risks.

-Let’s begin with an overview of the market conditions, and see whether they are favorable for any newcomers.
+Let’s begin with an overview of the market conditions and see whether they are favorable for newcomers.

 All signs are pointing toward the same conclusion: now is the right time to develop a fintech application.

-AI and ML (machine learning) find the most use in the following areas:
+AI and ML (machine learning) find the most use in the following areas of financial digital transformation.

 • Security.
 Banks lose billions of dollars to fraud every year.
-Fortunately, with AI, companies are better equipped to detect suspicious activity and prevent fraud, rather than be forced to write it off as a loss.
+Fortunately, with AI, companies are better equipped to detect suspicious activity and improve their cybersecurity.

 • Investment.
 Robo-advisors are managing over $4.6 trillion in assets worldwide.
 And innovative platforms like Vinovest create alternative investment channels.

-In short, the machines can improve decision-making and user experience, as well as save the adopters money.
+In short, AI can improve decision-making and user experience, as well as save money.

 • Axyon AI.
 This Italian company offers IRIS, an investment management platform.
 They count Microsoft, IBM, and Nvidia among their partners and offer their services to hedge funds, commodity traders, and asset managers.
 Axyon has received €1.6 million ($1.77 million) in funding from venture capitalists and European Union grants.